the-teachingRSE-project/competencies/competencies.md

 is exactly what is needed for modern digital research.

-Depending on the national research environments and processes that readers are familiar with, notion of the terms *software* and *research* might differ.
+Depending on the national research environments and processes that readers are familiar with, the notion of the terms *software* and *research* might differ.
 Therefore, to avoid ambiguities, we provide definitions for these in the following:

-**Software**: As software, we define source code, documentation, tests, executables and any other artifacts that are created by humans during the software development process, and that are necessary to understand the purpose and usage of the software.
+**Software**: As software, we define source code, documentation, tests, executables and all other artefacts that are created by humans during the development process that are necessary to understand its purpose.

 **Research**: We define research to encompass all domains of research.
 This enables us to define Research Software in this paper to include